-File 1 contains variables describing outpatient events reported by respondents in the Outpatient Department section of the MEPS Household questionnaire.
+This file contains variables describing outpatient events reported by respondents in the Outpatient Department section of the MEPS Household questionnaire.
 The questionnaire contains specific probes for gathering details about the outpatient visit.
 Unless noted otherwise, the following variables are provided as unedited.

-2.5.3.1 Visit Details (OPDATEYR - VSTRELCN)
+2.5.3.1 Visit Details (OPDATEYR-VSTRELCN)

 When a person reported having had a visit to a hospital outpatient department or special clinic, the date of the outpatient visit was reported (OPDATEYR, OPDATEMM, OPDATEDD).
-Also reported were: if the person was referred by another physician or medical provider (REFERDBY), and if during the visit the person talked to the medical provider in person or over the telephone (SEEDOC).
+Also reported were: whether the person actually saw the provider or talked to the provider on the telephone (SEETLKPV).
+It also establishes if the person was referred by another physician or medical provider (REFERDBY), and whether the person saw or spoke to a medical doctor or not (SEEDOC).
 If the person did not see a physician (i.e., medical doctor), the respondent was asked to identify the type of medical person that was seen (MEDPTYPE).
 The amount of time actually spent with the medical provider (TIMESPNT), the type of care the person received (VSTCTGRY), and whether or not the visit or telephone call was related to a specific condition (VSTRELCN) were also determined.